-Most of my picks for best iPhone11,cases tend to be pricier than the typical smartphone case you'll find on Amazon for $20 or less, so this is really a best-of-the-best list.
+Like most people, I'm pretty protective of my devices.
+I want a top-notch case that not only looks good, but offers excellent protection.
+That's why most of my picks for best iPhone11,cases tend to be pricier than the typical smartphone case you'll find on Amazon for $20 or less, so this is really a best-of-the-best iPhone case list.

-The newest iPhone 11 comes in a variety of colors that people may want to show off, so I've also included a number of cases that are translucent.
-All of these cases have precise cutouts that don't inhibit your use of the phone (and especially the camera lens) and offer extra protection the case of a dropped phone.
+The newest iPhone 11 comes in a variety of colors that people may want to show off, so I've also included a number of iPhone 11 case options that are translucent.
+All of these iPhone case options have precise cutouts that don't inhibit your use of the phone (and especially the camera lens) and offer extra protection the case of a dropped phone.
 Regardless of whether you have the newest iPhone or not, those are features we can all get behind.

 If you're looking for the best iPhone 11 cases that are clear for your new smartphone, you can't go wrong with Speck's Stay Clear case, which resists discoloration (yes, cheap clear cases can turn yellow).
-It has a durable polycarbonate outer shell, provides 13-foot drop protection and includes Microban antimicrobial product protection.
+This iPhone 11 case has a durable polycarbonate outer shell, provides 13-foot drop protection and includes Microban antimicrobial product protection.
 The transparent case also allows for easy wireless charging -- important for new iPhone models.
-The clear, wireless charging case is available in versions for the iPhone 11, iPhone 11 Pro and iPhone 11 Pro Max.
+This clear iPhone 11 case is is available in versions for the iPhone 11, iPhone 11 Pro and iPhone 11 Pro Max.

 The company's super protective Defender series case is available for all the brand-new iPhone 11 models, but most people want something slimmer.
 The Symmetry series is slim with beveled edges, making it a good mix of sleek and protective.
 A raised bumper helps act as a screen protector (though I would still recommend getting a tempered glass screen protector if you can).
 Multiple color options are available, including Symmetry Clear as well as the Symmetry Plus Pop case, which integrates a PopSockets PopGrip.
 Prices range from $50 to $60 (AU$59, £29), and they should go down over time.